Adjutant General's Corps: Organisation

-Staff & Personnel Support (SPS) Branch
+Staff and Personnel Support (SPS)

 The SPS branch provides specialist HR, Finance, Accounting and ICT support to the British Army, during peacetime and on operations.
 Its personnel serve alongside and administer every unit in the British Army.
 The branch also provides clerical support to headquarters at all levels including various departments of the MOD Head Office in Whitehall and the Permanent Joint Headquarters (PJHQ) at Northwood working alongside counterparts in the Royal Navy and RAF, as well as in divisional and brigade headquarters and at unit and sub-unit level through Land Forces.
 In addition to HR, administrative and clerical support, the SPS Branch also maintains the Army Welfare Service, where its small cohort of Army Welfare Workers - trained social and occupational welfare specialists - provide therapeutic support to Army personnel and their families.

 In 2011, Gurkha clerks and administrative personnel who, up to that point, had served under the Royal Gurkha Rifles cap badge, were brought into a single unit titled the Gurkha Staff and Personnel Support Company (GSPS Coy).
 Following the traditions of the Queen's Gurkha Engineers, Queen's Gurkha Signals and the Queen's Own Gurkha Logistic Regiment, the GSPS Coy has a cap badge that combines elements of both its parent corps (the AGC) and the Brigade of Gurkhas, of which it is a constituent alongside the other Gurkha units in the British Army.

-Provost (AGC Pro) Branch
+Provost (AGC Pro)

 The AGC Pro unifies two former services which, while no longer independent, retain their identities and cap badges.
 The Royal Military Police (RMP) is the Army's police force, while the Military Provost Staff (MPS) provides guards for military prisons.
 The newly formed Military Provost Guard Service (MPGS) is also part of this branch.

-Educational Training and Services Branch
+Educational and Training Services

 The ETS Branch has the responsibilities of the former Royal Army Educational Corps, it is an all officer branch with around 400 serving members.
 In 2006 the former RAEC cap badge of a 'fluted flambeau with five flames, with crown and scroll' was reintroduced, with 'ETS' replacing 'R.A.E.C.' on the scroll.